We All Deserve a Home We Can Afford...

 ... yet for too many — especially younger people and renters of any age — an affordable place to call home has become a distant dream.

 Governments across Canada keep saying the solution is simple: just build more homes.
-Yes, we need more supply — but that alone won’t fix a system that’s tilted against affordability.
+We do need more supply, but building alone won’t fix a system that’s tilted against affordability.

-To restore balance, we must tackle the deeper structural problems driving the crisis:
+To restore balance, we must tackle three deeper structural problems driving the crisis:

-• No clear target.
-Without a goal for home prices, rising market values are celebrated as a sign of strength – not a barrier to affordability.
+3. No clear target.
+Without a goal for home prices, rising market values are celebrated as a sign of economic strength – not a barrier to affordability.

-Join us in calling for coordinated action to restore housing affordability — not just for today, but for good.
+Join us in calling on Ottawa to deliver historic investments in a new National Housing Strategy that commits to restore affordability — not just for today, but for good.

 *By clicking "Add your signature", you consent to receive periodic updates from Generation Squeeze by email, text and/or phone.
 You can unsubscribe or text STOP at any time.
 Message and data rates may apply.
 Read our privacy policy.